My other blog has been abandoned for more than a year. I tried then wished to at least write a single post each month. For once, I did succeed.

 To avoid veering away from my goal, first I made a plan.
 Second, here comes the problem.
 Third, I wouldn’t entertain the lazy part of me; instead, I intend to embrace new blogging habits.

 1. Always carry a notebook.
-For now, I have a huge notebook with me which need a peewee company that I can carry all the time.
-Since, I find myself most of the time surfing on my iPhone while I’m waiting for a bus might as well scribble the pen.
+For now, I have a huge notebook with me which need a peewee company that I can carry all the time because I find myself most of the time surfing on my iPhone while I’m waiting for a bus; might as well scribble the pen.

 At least, I would have the option when I look into my bag.
 But would I have the courage and zest to look odd wielding the mighty pen?

 2. Make a time for blogging.
 Or should I say scribbling notes.
 I always complain of not having enough time to write but it’s just me making alibis.

 I realized how many times opportunity went into waste.
 (How time flies when I’m hunting for online deals and reading someone’s comment or post in Facebook.)

 Though, I have a day job, I know I can, and must commit in writing a post as if it’s part of my routine.

 Let’s see, I can drink tea or coffee while writing at night.
 Quite convenient and typical.
 Or have a B and B (breakfast and blog) or blog in bed during or before breakfast.